 Neal’s Yard Rose & Mallow Organic Moisturiser

 Rose & Mallow Organic Moisturiser from Neal’s Yard is another product I am fan of.
 This is my second pot and I would definitely buy it again.
-It works well for my combination skin and I find it’s great for those winter months when I get dry patches on my face; this moisturiser deals with them fantastically.
+It works well for my combination skin and I find it’s great in those winter months when I get dry patches on my face; this moisturiser deals with them fantastically.
 Most importantly it does not cause my skin to break out.
 It’s not too heavy but its consistency is a bit thick and what I would do is mix a drop of my favourite facial oil or a tea tree oil with a small amount of this moisturiser to make it easier to spread across the face.

 When it comes to ingredients, rose is the one which balances the complexion while mallow and almond soften and smooth the skin.
 I really liked how it made my skin feel afterwards, moisturised but not greasy.
 It also absorbed quickly.
 In summer months it may be too heavy as a daytime moisturiser for combination skin, however it would still make a great night moisturiser.